Eric Chewning: Civilian appointee in the U.S. Defense Department

-The unclassified version of the report identified over 300 specific industrial base risks ranging from access to rare earth magnets to single, sole source suppliers for key military equipment like cannon gun tubes.
+The unclassified version of the report identified more than 300 industrial base risks ranging from access to rare earth magnets to single, sole source suppliers for key military equipment such as cannon gun tubes.

 He also testified before the U.S. Senate and House of Representatives to advocate to modernize the Committee on Foreign Investment in the United States and address the transfer of militarily relevant technologies to China.

 This culminated in the passage of the Foreign Investment Risk Modernization Act as part of the FY2018 National Defense Authorization Act.

 In a November 2018 speech at the Atlantic Council on implementing defense industrial policy, Eric outlined five levers by which the Department of Defense implements its industrial policy.
 These include: acquisition policy, procurement decisions, DoD-direct investment, regulatory review of mergers through CFIUS and antitrust authorities, and exports controls.

 Chief of Staff to the Secretary and Deputy Secretary of Defense

 In January 2019, then acting Secretary of Defense Patrick Shanahan appointed Chewning as the chief of staff to the Secretary and Deputy Secretary of Defense.
 With the announcement, one outside observer remarked “in my mind Eric is probably the smartest person over there.”

-During the summer of 2019, Chewning played a critical stabilizing role in the Pentagon as an unprecedented three separate secretaries led DoD in a 30 day period.
+During the summer of 2019, Chewning played a critical stabilizing role in the Pentagon as an unprecedented three separate secretaries led DoD in a 30-day period.

 Return to McKinsey

-In January 2020, the Pentagon announced Chewning's planned departure from his role and a return to McKinsey, where Chewning had worked prior to working at the Pentagon.
+In January 2020, the Pentagon announced Chewning's planned departure from his role and a return to McKinsey.